Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 htpasswd File

-According to this Article, there are several vulnerabilities on this application (CVE-2010-2320,CVE-2010-2195).
-Attackers are able to visit a user’s home folder by providing a “~”.
+According to this article, several vulnerabilities exist in this application, including CVE-2010-2320 and CVE-2010-2195.
+Attackers can visit a user’s home folder by providing a tilde (~) in the URL.

 1